Disclaimer: This article has been updated in May 2023

 It’s no wonder the new format took both brands and creators by storm.
 For instance, NBA teams started using them right away and immediately increased engagements by 22%!

-Given the format’s rising popularity and highly engaging content, it was only natural for businesses to start promoting their work on the platform.
+Given the format’s popularity and highly engaging content, it is only natural for businesses such as yours to start promoting their work on the platform.

 What Are Instagram Reels Ads